aidancorcoran/Workout-Tracker/README.md

-MERN Stack Application used to track workout information
+MERN Stack Application used to track workout information:

+    1. "npm install" in the client, and server folders to    ensure dependencies are installed

+    2.